jverzani/SpecialPolynomials.jl/docs/src/examples.md

 for interpolation and certainly much better than equispaced interpolation"

-For the orthogonal polynomial families, the default for `fit` for degree `n` will use the zeros of `P_{n+1}` to interpolate.
+For the orthogonal polynomial types, the default for `fit` for degree `n` will use the zeros of `P_{n+1}` to interpolate.
 We can see that some interpolation points lead to better fits than others, in this graphic:

 ```example
 f(x) = exp(-x)*sinpi(x)